 “It’s not personal, it’s strictly business.”
 That might be true if you’re in business with Michael Corleone, but for everyone else, business is personal.
-Humans are social animals.
-We need personal relationships in order to thrive.
-And since we spend just as much (if not more) time with our co-workers than our friends, children, or spouses, it’s natural—and healthy—for work relationships to be social.
-For many of us, our closest friends are coworkers.
-Watercooler talk isn’t just a side-effect of workplace culture—it’s critical to it.
+Humans are social animals, after all; We need personal relationships in order to thrive.
+And since we spend just as much (if not more) time with our co-workers than our friends, children or spouses, it’s natural—and healthy!—for work relationships to be social.
+Watercooler talk isn’t just a side-effect of workplace culture; it’s critical to team-building in your organization.

-How on earth do you build relationships together when you’re far apart?
-With some intentionality and creativity, you can create healthy remote teams that know and trust each other—even better than many on-site teams do.
+How on earth do you build relationships when you work from home?
+Well, with some intentionality and creativity, you can create healthy remote teams that know and trust each other even better than many on-site teams do.

-Just because there’s no water cooler to gather around, that doesn’t mean you can’t get to know each other.
+Just because you don’t have a shared workspace doesn’t mean you can’t get to know each other.
 The most successful teams know and enjoy each other—and that goes double for virtual teams, who often have to put in the extra effort to build meaningful relationships.

-- Take time in meetings for personal updates.
+- Set aside time in meetings for personal updates

-- Mute your microphone during virtual meetings if you’re not talking
+- Mute your microphone during virtual meetings when you’re not talking

 - Schedule meetings with everyone’s time zone in mind